AKM Khalequzzaman

 AKM Khalequzzaman Khan Humayun (এ কে এম খালেকুজ্জামান খাঁন হুমায়ুন) was a Bangladesh Muslim League politician and a former member of parliament for Kishoreganj-6.

 Early life

 Khalequzzaman was born into a Bengali Muslim family in Bajitpur, Kishoreganj, Mymensingh District.

 Career

-Ahmed stood up for the 1986 Bangladeshi general elections as a Bangladesh Muslim League candidate for the newly renamed Kishoreganj-6 (Bhairab-Kuliarchar) constituency.
+Ahmed stood in the 1986 Bangladeshi general elections as a Bangladesh Muslim League candidate for the newly renamed Kishoreganj-6 (Bhairab-Kuliarchar) constituency.
 During the 1988 Bangladeshi general elections, Ahmed was defeated by Combined Opposition candidate Khandakar Mofizur Rahman and came second place.
 He was again defeated at the 1991 Bangladeshi general elections by Bangladesh Nationalist Party politician Aamir Uddin Ahmod and came third place.